MelissaHarper/MelissaHarper.github.io/_posts/2023-01-05-excel_call_center_dashboard.md

 - Create another sheet named "Dashboard"
 - Remove the grid lines
-- Under "Page Layout", insert a background picture
+- Under "Page Layout," insert a background picture
   - Choose a picture that is monochromatic without a lot of geometry that may obscure the actual dashboard
 - Insert a text box at top center for your header, naming the dashboard "Performance Dashboard"
   - Remove fill and line from text box